magicalbrad/thundertixGA4/index.md

 {% endraw %}

 #### Notes and Additional Options
 You can add tags to track additional ecommerce events.
-You can find sample code for an HTML tag to trigger a begin_checkout event when the cart is viewed here: (https://github.com/magicalbrad/thundertixGA4/blob/main/begin_checkout.js) It should be triggerred on window load of the cart page.
+You can find sample code for an HTML tag to trigger a begin_checkout event when the cart is viewed here: (https://github.com/magicalbrad/thundertixGA4/blob/main/begin_checkout.js) It should be triggered on window load of the cart page.